creativefoundrysg/disallowed-usernames/README.md

 # Disallowed Usernames
 The goal of this project is to create a universal database of disallowed usernames for web applications.
-This repository list of keywords that should be banned/disallowed to prevent users from registering with, on your software projects and apps to prevent impersonation and phishing on your platform.
+This repository contains a list of keywords that should be banned/disallowed to prevent users from registering with, on your software projects and apps to prevent impersonation and phishing on your platform.

 ## Formats
 CSV